dominiqueclarke/CR-MesoLabs-OOP-GradedStudents/README.md

 <br><br><br><br><br>

 * **Define method `getAverageExamScore()`**
-	* Define a getter which returns the sum of all exams divded by the number of students.
+	* Define a getter which returns the sum of all student average exam scores divided by the number of students.

 		* Sample Script: